iPaoloTM/RAFTOpticalFlow/README.md

 `

 After that, be sure to know how many frames your video is long, then change that value in the file `runner_optiflow.sh`.
+Also, change the --input tag in the file `runner_optiflow.sh` with the name of the video you will work on.

 Now we are ready.
 Just launch `./runner_optiflow.sh`